Photography – Carrie Davenport

 Then the boy said to me that he hadn’t thought about the effects of what he had done, and he was very sorry to upset my daughter.
 He WAS ashamed, and it made him realise he had put my daughter through a very unpleasant ordeal and deserved to be put through the ordeal of this conference.
 So I told him he could continue the way he was going, or he could change his lifestyle and have a good life.

 Shortly after that I was saddened to hear he had offended again – this time very seriously.
 He had once again been rejected by his mother and reacted by trashing a local car show room, to the cost of £20,000.
 My thought was – what will he do next?
 This must stop.
-It was coming up to Christmas and I sent him a Christmas card just to say that I was sorry he was in trouble again, that he must stop offending and that I would like him to have a happy and worthwhile life.

 I kept in touch with the Agency to see how he was and wrote again after a few months to say I was pleased to hear he hadn’t been in any further trouble and to encourage him for the future.
 I continued to send cards and letters periodically, emphasising that he could have a good life, it was up to him.